Jane Skinner

 Jane Skinner (born February 12, 1967) is an American former daytime news anchor who worked for Fox News, co-hosting Happening Now with Jon Scott from 11 am to 1 pm ET.
 On June 24, 2010, she announced on-air her retirement from her daytime news anchor position at the end of her usual Happening Now segment, citing a desire to spend more time with her family.
 She is married to NFL Commissioner Roger Goodell.

 Early life

 Jane Skinner was raised in Lake Forest, Illinois, and graduated from Lake Forest High School in 1985.
-Skinner received her bachelor's and master's degrees from Northwestern University.
+Skinner received her bachelor's and master's degrees from the University of Illinois in Champaign, Illinois.

 Career

 Broadcast journalism

 Skinner began her career as a reporter for KBJR in Duluth, Minnesota, before working for WCSH in Portland, Maine.
 She left Portland in 1993 to become a reporter for KMOV in St. Louis.
 In January 1995, she became the weekend evening anchor for WITI in Milwaukee after that station became a Fox affiliate.
 At the time she married Goodell in 1997, she left Milwaukee to move to Manhattan.

 After freelancing for WNBC, Skinner was hired by Fox News Channel as a correspondent and weekend anchor.
 Before co-anchoring Happening Now, Skinner hosted the 2 p.m.
 ET edition of Fox News Live and hosted a segment on Studio B called "Skinnerville".
 Prior to that she hosted Sunday Best, which featured highlights from the previous week's programming on the channel.
 She was also featured for a time on The Big Story with John Gibson.
 Skinner left Fox News in 2010.